 If you are unable to do this or remain unhappy with the outcome, you can raise a complaint via the Patient Relations Team.
 This Team can support you to raise a complaint in line with the National Complaint Handling Procedure (NCHP).
 More information can be found on NHS Fife’s Complaints Information Leaflet.

-We can also provide an opportunity for patients, families or carers to share their experience to support us to develop and improve our services.
-If you would like to support this work, please email us at [email protected]
+We can provide an opportunity for you to help us develop and improve our services based on your experience.
+If you would like to support future work, please visit Community Involvement pages.

 We would encourage you to provide your feedback directly to the service.
 For thank you cards or donations, please speak to the person in charge.